d3christ/spanwiki/wiki/manual/animal_facility_access.md

 8. Chemical Safety for Laboratories

+Depending on the type of experiment you will be conducting, you may also have to complete an in-person training (VSC-0022B), which you can register for online.

-Drop off paperwork at the Clark Center front desk (typically the paperwork gets processed in 24 hours to be granted access to the facility)
+After completing all necessary trainings and getting a PI's signature, drop off paperwork at the Clark Center front desk (typically the paperwork gets processed in 24 hours to be granted access to the facility)

-Here is the website where it is possible to view the facility's schedule:
+View the facility's schedule and check availability:

 http://med.stanford.edu/mips/aboutus/facilities/sci3.html

-List of instruments and hourly rates:
+View list of instruments and hourly rates:

 http://med.stanford.edu/content/dam/sm/mips/documents/aboutus/facilities/clark/sci3/SCi3-rates-2018.pdf